Los Angeles Kings: Stanley Cup championships (2011–2014)

-Post-Stanley Cup titles and continued contention (2014–present)
+Post-Stanley Cup titles and continued contention (2014–2021)

 Having won two Stanley Cup championships in the last three years, the Kings entered the 2014–15 season as the early favorites to retain their title.
 However, the Kings struggled often, with scoring slumps, defensemen losing games to injury and suspensions and frequent road losses.
 A defeat to the Calgary Flames in the penultimate game of the season eliminated the Kings from playoff contention, while qualifying Calgary, which coincidentally missed the postseason during the Kings' five-season playoff streak.
 Despite finishing with a record of 40–27–15, the Kings became the first defending Stanley Cup champion to miss the postseason since the 2006–07 Carolina Hurricanes and only the fourth overall since the 1967 NHL expansion season.

 A face-off between the Kings and the San Jose Sharks, during game 5 of the first round in the 2016 Stanley Cup playoffs.

 At the start of the 2015–16 season, the Kings were expected to make the playoffs.
 They entered the playoffs as the fifth seed in their conference and second seed in their division.
 They faced the San Jose Sharks, but lost to them in five games.
-On June 16, 2016, the Kings named Anze Kopitar the 14th captain in team history, replacing Dustin Brown, who had led the team for the past eight seasons.
+On June 16, 2016, the Kings named Anže Kopitar the 14th captain in team history, replacing Dustin Brown, who had led the team for the past eight seasons.

 The Kings celebrated their 50th anniversary during the 2016–17 season along with the other still active 1967 expansion teams (the St. Louis Blues, Philadelphia Flyers, and Pittsburgh Penguins), and for the first time since 2002, they hosted the NHL All-Star Game; Jeff Carter and Drew Doughty would represent the Kings at the All-Star Game, with the former leading the team in scoring this season.
 Goaltender Jonathan Quick suffered an injury on opening night that sidelined him for most of the season, and the Kings struggled without him.
 Backup Peter Budaj filled the void, earning his first starting duties since his time with the Colorado Avalanche six years earlier, but near the trade deadline, the Kings traded him to Tampa Bay for another goaltender, Ben Bishop who shared the crease with Jonathan Quick down the stretch, the superstar having returned from his injury.
 Despite the trade, the Kings ultimately missed the playoffs for the second time in three seasons and, in the off-season, fired general manager Dean Lombardi and head coach Darryl Sutter.
 Assistant general manager Rob Blake was promoted to be the new general manager and John Stevens took over as head coach after serving as associate head coach for the Kings for several seasons.
 In the 2017 NHL expansion draft, the Vegas Golden Knights drafted defenseman Brayden McNabb, who had been left unprotected by the Kings.
 In the next season, the Kings clinched the 2018 playoffs as a wild card, but were swept by the expansion Golden Knights.